alicezwatson/personal-data-pollution/README.md

 3. and too sparse/anonymized to be a juicy target for interested individuals.

-## Section 3: Understanding Existing Security Measures
+## 3: Understanding Existing Security Measures

 What are we already doing and how well does it work?

-### Subsection 3.1: Privacy-Respecting Browsers and Search Engines
+### 3.1: Privacy-Respecting Browsers and Search Engines

-#### Subsubsection 3.1.1: Private Browsing and Incognito Modes
+#### 3.1.1: Private Browsing and Incognito Modes

 > These modes do basically nothing to protect you from online tracking.
 They will, however, offer some protection from users *on the same device* viewing your browsing history or accessing your account on a site you were logged into.
 > *Source: [Away From Prying Eyes: Analyzing Usage and Understanding of Private Browsing](https://www.usenix.org/system/files/conference/soups2018/soups2018-habib-prying.pdf)*